omnistreams/omnistreams-spec/wire-protocol.md

 concept of chunk size.
 This can be sent in the metadata when the stream is created.

-The requested amount should be viewed as communicated how much data you *can* handle, not a demand for a specific amount.
+The requested amount should be viewed as how much data you *can* handle, not a demand for a specific amount.
 It's common for a stream to naturally end while there is still a lot of outlying request.
 This simple scheme can be used to simulate higher level concepts.
 For example, when a